Some posts contain compensated links. Please read this disclaimer

 For many years, until very recently, the people of Xinaliq had to survive only on what this bleak land provided them: stones for building, animals for food and clothing, and manure for heating.

 Indeed many walls made out of compressed and dried dung-bricks are scattered around the village, often used as fences.
-This dung is used as fuel for the stoves to keep the dwellers warm during the harsh and long winters (but don’t worry, they don’t stink), an ecologic and economic way to light a fire in a place where even wood is very scarce.
+This dung is used as fuel for the stoves to keep the dwellers warm during the harsh and long winters (but don’t worry, they don’t stink), and ecologic and economical way to light a fire in a place where even wood is very scarce.

 The People Of Xinaliq